 a) Property, Plant and Equipment:

 Freehold land is carried at historical cost.
-All other items of property, plant and equipment are carried at the historical cost, less accumulated depreciation, and accumulated impairment losses, if any.
+All other items of Property, Plant and Equipment are carried at the historical cost, less accumulated depreciation and accumulated impairment losses if any.
 The cost of Property, Plant and Equipment comprises of its purchase price, including import duties and other non-refundable taxes or levies and any directly attributable cost of bringing the asset to its working condition for its intended use.

 Subsequent recognition is done in assets carrying amount or as a separate asset only when it is probable that future economic benefits associated with the item will flow to the entity and the cost of the item can be measured reliably.
 Profit or Loss on disposal of Property, Plant and Equipment is recognised in the Statement of Profit and Loss.
 All other repairs and maintenance expenses are charged to profit or loss during the reporting period in which they are incurred.

-Expenses incurred on property, plant and equipment, net of income earned during the under-development stage prior to its intended use, are disclosed under Capital Work-in-progress.
+Expenses incurred on property, plant and equipment, net of income earned during the under-development stage prior to its intended use, are disclosed under Capital Work-inprogress.

 b) Investment Property:

-Investment properties are properties that are held to earn rentals and /or for capital appreciation and not occupied by the Company for its own use.
+Investment properties are properties that are held to earn rentals and/or for capital appreciation and not occupied by the Company for its own use.
 Investment properties are measured initially at cost, including transaction costs and net of recoverable taxes.
 The cost includes the cost of replacing parts and borrowing costs if recognition criteria are met.
 When significant parts of the investment property are required to be replaced at intervals, the Company depreciates them separately based on their specific useful

 lives.
-All other repair and maintenance costs are recognised in profit or loss as incurred.
+All other repair and maintenance costs are recognized in profit or loss as incurred.
 Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and accumulated impairment loss, if any.

 c) Depreciation methods, estimated useful lives and residual value: